How to create a good Feedback Culture [Infographic]

-A culture built around feedback is one where everybody feels at ease with sharing and gathering important insights about them and others.
-Being that comfortable to share that kind of information is important for anyone, regardless of position within an organization.
+A culture built around feedback is one where everybody feels at ease with sharing and gathering important insights about themselves and others.
+Being comfortable to share that kind of information is important for anyone, regardless of position within an organization.
 So having a feedback culture requires a good level of awareness of what others expect from you and vice versa.

 It’s a flow of natural honest feedback that every organization can benefit from.
 Not having that kind of open feedback culture may be easier, but it prevents real growth within your team.
-Many organizations prefer more traditional methods like annual performance reviews that limit what you can effectively do with feedback.
+Many organizations prefer more traditional methods like annual performance reviews that limit what you can effectively do with the feedback.
 A growth-minded feedback culture allows you to take value from your employee’s insights.

 In its nature, it’s adopting habits that can improve the feedback flow in a certain workplace.
 Many organizations never build one because they don’t know how to implement those habits.
 Building a good feedback culture requires a high level of commitment to giving good helpful feedback.

-How can you build a good Feedback Culture
+How can you build a good Feedback Culture?

 That information needs to balance in order to reflect a complete view of your workforce.
 Both positive and negative feedback are helpful in their own way.
-While you might associate feedback to a more negative outlook, positive feedback is a great way of recognizing someone for their efforts, contributing to overall employee engagement.
+While you might associate the feedback with a more negative outlook, positive feedback is a great way of recognizing someone for their efforts, contributing to overall employee engagement.
 Negative feedback helps you be aware of areas of improvement.

 Sharing the same values and practices is also a vital factor in building any sustainable culture.
 In terms of feedback, there are several key components to it.
 Feedback needs to be honest, straight to the point, balanced and fair.
 That way, as a habit, it helps you understand what needs to change or what needs reinforcement.

 Once sharing feedback really becomes a habit, it will be more continuous and more consistent.
 Periodic feedback isn’t helpful in that way since it lacks healthy monitoring of progress.
-Continuous helpful feedback is fundamental to maintain a good feedback culture.
+Continuous helpful feedback is fundamental to maintaining a good feedback culture.
 When you have constant constructive insights you are more able to build a sustainable feedback culture in your organization.

-What are the benefits of a Feedback Culture
+What are the benefits of a Feedback Culture?

 Having the need for constant feedback is a healthy habit.
 With strong feedback habits, you have a steady method to grow and improve on your past mistakes.
 Without that, you can’t really know where you can improve and how.
 This is why establishing a good feedback culture is so important for managers and employees alike.
 All levels of an organization can benefit from a constant flow of feedback in several key areas.